 If scientization is one of the most important characteristics of modern medicine, its influence has been understood by most historians to have been established almost exclusively by doctors and scientists.
-Charles E. Rosenberg’s contribution to The Therapeutic Revolution, in contrast, gives equal weight to consumers of medicine, whose participation in the doctor-patient relationship is just as important as their physician’.
+Charles E. Rosenberg’s contribution to The Therapeutic Revolution, in contrast, gives equal weight to consumers of medicine, whose participation in the doctor-patient relationship is just as important as their physicians’.
 He likens the task of comprehending historical therapeutics (and changes within them) to the practice of cultural anthropology, in which medical meaning is understood only within the context of the culture—lay and professional—in which it exists.
 Because the patient must necessarily play a role in the practice of healing, some sort of framework for a common understanding between him or her and their doctor must be present.
 “The key to understanding therapeutics… [in] the nineteenth century,” he argues, “lies in seeing it as part of a system of belief and behavior participated in by physician and laymen alike.”
 This approach encourages equal consideration of the way that the everyday man or woman would have understood their health and what the appropriate course of action would have been when it failed them, but Rosenberg includes very few scientific actors in his study.
-He is less interested in the that scientific discourse played in the doctor-patient relationship and more in the fact that the exchange between physician and patient was and continues to be a reciprocal one.
+He is less interested in the role that scientific discourse played in the doctor-patient relationship and more in the fact that the exchange between physician and patient was and continues to be a reciprocal one.

-More recent work in the same vein includes Nancy Tomes’s The Gospel of Germs, a sustained attempt at elucidating the ways in which germ theory, developed by scientists and disseminated through private and public health officials, affected the everyday lives of Americans.
+More recent work in the same vein includes Nancy Tomes’s The Gospel of Germs, a sustained attempt at elucidating the ways in which germ theory, developed by scientists and disseminated through private and public health officials as well as through advertisements for products claiming to kill germs, affected the everyday lives of Americans.
 She argues that even before physicians had ubiquitously accepted the germ theory of disease, vernacular audiences were interpreting its tenets and integrating them into their lives.
 They did not do so in absolute ways, however, often molding the idea of the microbe into already well-established understandings of disease and disease prevention.
 Like Rosenberg’s, Tomes’s methods give credence to actors often absent from histories of science and, to a lesser extent, medicine.
 “Instead of treating popular views as merely pale, distorted images of the ‘real’ knowledge generated by ‘real’ scientists,” she contends that her approach, “allows for ideas to travel in more than one direction,” revealing a more nuanced and accurate depiction of how knowledge is created and experienced.

-It is this strategy I bring to bear on the construction of medical meanings Eureka Springs, which I argue were developed collectively by several groups of participants.
+It is this strategy that I bring to bear on the construction of medical meanings in Eureka Springs, which I argue were developed collectively by several groups of participants.
 My work looks at the intersection of coexisting and co-creating medical, and more specifically, therapeutic discourses: that of the layperson, of the physician, and of the scientist.
 In a very real sense, however, especially as concerns what I have termed variously “laypeople,” the “vernacular” participants, and “everyday health-seekers,” these categories did not necessarily exist for the people that I study.
 Historical actors cannot be placed neatly into essentialized categories and expected to believe and behave only within these bounds.
 I find, however, that upon stepping back and employing methods of analysis developed by Michel Foucault, it is possible to locate patterns of knowing and acting that seem to characterize the somewhat distinct discursive formations characteristic of the three groups.